mxmssh/drltrace/README.md

 <Some intro>
 Sophisticated software packers like Themida and Armadillo and of course dozens of unnamed packers written by malware authors plus code & data encryption significantly facilitate (in some cases making it completely impossible) static reverse engineering of such samples thereby delaying detection.
 In such case, API calls tracing can significantly reduce amount of time required to understand an actual malicious intent and ?????.  <More motivation for API calls tracing>.

-While traditional technique of API-hooking technique was successfully implemented in several solutions[link], the approach is well studied by malware authors and can be easily detected and/or bypassed.
+While traditional technique of API-hooking technique was successfully implemented in several solutions, the approach is well studied by malware authors and can be easily detected and/or bypassed.
 Moreover, these tools are distributed as standalone heavy-weight GUI applications (as proprietary products) which are not often easy to integrate within existent malware analysis workflow.

 If we look on Linux world, there is a wonderful tool called [ltrace](https://linux.die.net/man/1/ltrace).
 Using a single bash command, we can easily get the full trace of API calls of a certain executable.